 Matcha is very bitter on its own and I wasn't use to it when I first started ordering, so I asked for the stevia packets to balance the bitterness.
 I thought I was getting a low glycemic sweetener - wrong!

-After finding that out my order changed to "An iced matcha latte with oat milk and 1 pump vanilla sugar free syrup."
-This doesn't rid the drink of sugar because the matcha mix contains added sugar, and whatever milk you choose may also have added sugar.
+After finding that out my order changed to: "An iced matcha latte with oat milk and 1 pump vanilla sugar free syrup."
+This doesn't rid the drink of sugar because the matcha mix contains added sugar.
 But I don't get the syrup anymore because after drinking it so long I prefer a stronger matcha taste.

 4-Ingredient Iced Matcha Oat Milk Latte